 Calculations of certified actuaries have been used when determining present value of long-term payables to personnel upon retirement on the basis of assumptions for mortality rate, staff turnover rate, future salaries level and discount factor.
-They are disclosed in Note 31.
+They are disclosed in Note 33.

-In 2021 a liability for long-term income of the personnel in the amount of BGN 4,648 thousand was reported.

-(31.12.2020: BGN 4,478 thousand) (Note 31).
+As a result of the calculations made in 2021 a liability for long-term income of the personnel in the amount of BGN 4,532 thousand was reported.
+(31.12.2020: BGN 4,478 thousand) (Note 33).